10 Best Cities & Towns Near Berlin Not to Miss

-When I lived in Berlin, one of my favorite things to do was explore the small towns near Berlin.
+When I lived in Berlin, one of my favourite things to do was explore the small towns near Berlin, Germany.

 As a short day trip, these places always offered a pleasant contrast to the busy city life.
-From charming small towns to historic cities, each destination are well worth it!
+From charming small towns to historic cities, each destination is well worth it!

 I’ll share some of the towns and cities near Berlin that I visited, each offering its own slice of German culture and history.
 If you’re looking to slow down and experience more of the region, these spots might just be the perfect places to visit.